 Active Travel Fund Tranche 4: Romiley works

-Works have started on our project to encourage active travel in the Romiley area.
+Works are ongoing on our project to encourage active travel in the Romiley area.

 Funding has been confirmed for the delivery of our Active Travel Fund Tranche 4 (ATF4) Romiley project.